-ENG 4901 Senior Thesis I
+ENG 4901 (3) Senior Thesis I

-Part one of a two-part capstone experience that requires an extensive research paper (approximately 50 pages) on a special topic in English, or a substantial creative project.
-The student is required to spend two semesters on the project, conducting research, constructing a reading list or working bibliography, and making notes on the readings in consultation with the instructor.
-Completion of an outline and a draft of one chapter is a typical goal by the end of the first semester's end.
+Part one of a two-part capstone experience that requires an extensive research paper (approximately 50 pages) on a special topic in English or a substantial creative project.
+The student is required to spend two semesters on the project.
+The first semester is devoted to designing the project, conducting research, constructing a reading list or working bibliography, and making notes on the readings in consultation with the instructor.
+Completion of an outline and a draft of one chapter is a typical goal by the end of the first semester.
+A thesis committee with be selected by the semester's end.
 Capstone course.